 Hexagonal tarp: Hexagonal tarps are similar to rectangular tarps.
 The difference is the corners are angled inwards.
 This requires less material to construct, which means you have a lighter tarp.
 Ventilation is improved for this type of tarp.
 Unfortunately, you’ll find that generally, these are more expensive than rectangular tarps.

 Catenary Tarp: Catenary Tarps are designed with special curved cuts to further reduce the weight of a hexagonal tarp.
 The sides of the hex tarp is cut at a curve to reduce the material used.
 This also prevents the tarp from sagging and flapping in the wind.
+This style of rainfly is one of the most versatile.
+It provides more than sufficient coverage for any hammocker, but the catenary cut ensures that the material is used efficiently and cuts down on weight.
+Another advantage is that catenary cut tarps are more effective without a ridgeline.
+The attachment ropes can be tightened and the shape creates sufficient tension to form a pseudo ridgeline without having to actually tie a length of rope as support.

 Diamond or Square Tarp: These tarps provide the least amount of coverage.
 Especially end coverage.
 The benefits to this tarp are the ease of setup and the weight.
 Square tarps only have 2 anchor points, so it’s quicker to pitch than most tarps.